 Treatment for Depersonalization/Derealization (DPD)

-Although sometimes medication is prescribed, the most effective way to treat disassociative disorders is with psychotherapy.
+Although sometimes medication is prescribed, psychotherapy is the most effective way to treat disassociative disorders.
 Psychotherapy is used to treat a variety of mental health disorders.
 There are several different types of psychotherapy.
 To help with depersonalization/derealization, your therapist may use one or a combination of therapy types depending on your issues.
 Here are the types of different therapies that are used for mental disorders.

 Psychodynamic– also known as psychoanalytic, is talk therapy.
 The therapist lets you talk about whatever comes to your mind.
 This is done to help you find meanings and patterns in what you say and do that might be contributing to the issues you are having.

-Cognitive Analytical Therapy (CAT) – CAT is a combination of psychoanalytic therapy and CBT.
-This type of therapy looks at behavior and how it causes problems so you can improve through self-help and experimenting.
+Cognitive Analytical Therapy (CAT) – CAT combines psychoanalytic therapy and CBT.
+This type of therapy looks at behavior and how it causes problems to improve through self-help and experimenting.

 Interpersonal Psychotherapy – This type of therapy looks at how your illness is triggered by events involving relationships.
-This could be a death, divorce or relocation.
-Interpersonal psychotherapy helps you learn coping mechanisms to help you cope with your feelings in a healthy way.
+This could be a death, divorce, or relocation.
+Interpersonal psychotherapy helps you learn coping mechanisms to help you healthily cope with your feelings.

-Humanistic therapies – These therapies help you to become more self-aware and see yourself in a more positive light.
+Humanistic therapies help you become more self-aware and see yourself in a more positive light.

 Family therapy – Family therapy is done with your significant other or family so that you can work out problems together.

-The purpose of psychotherapy is to help you find the underlying issues that are causing you to have a problem and how it is affecting your life.
-Therapy can give you new ways to approach situations and give tools to help you cope.
+The purpose of psychotherapy is to help you find the underlying issues causing you to have a problem and how it affects your life.
+In addition, therapy can give you new ways to approach situations and offer tools to help you cope.

 How Long does Depersonalization Last

 Depersonalization/derealization can last for a few minutes up to years.
-If you feel that your symptoms are severe enough that they are disrupting your life, you should see your doctor or therapist right away.
+However, if you feel that your symptoms are severe enough to disrupt your life, you should see your doctor or therapist right away.

 People who have experienced child abuse or neglect are more likely to have depersonalization/derealization.

-Depersonalization/derealization is a symptom of mental illness or severe trauma that can be treated with therapy.
-With the aid of therapists, people who suffer from this disorder are able to resolve their problems and live normal lives.
+Depersonalization/derealization is a symptom of mental illness or severe trauma that therapy can treat.
+With the aid of therapists, people who suffer from this disorder can resolve their problems and live everyday lives.

 How to Stop Depersonalization

 Depersonalization/derealization is a disorder that can be treated with therapy.
-There are medications that may help but the most effective way to treat disassociative disorders is with psychotherapy.
+Some medications may help, but psychotherapy is the most effective way to treat disassociative conditions.
 Therapy can help you resolve underlying issues and give coping mechanisms to help you through difficult times.

 If you are experiencing symptoms of depersonalization/derealization, you can call your doctor for an appointment or see a therapist today.